symfony/symfony-docs/service_container/tags.rst

 Creating custom Tags
 --------------------

-Tags on there own don't actually alter the functionality of your services in any way.
+Tags on their own don't actually alter the functionality of your services in any way.
 But if you choose to, you can ask a container builder for a list of all services that were tagged with some specific tag.
 This is useful in compiler passes where you can find these services and use or modify them in